Skip to main content

 Let’s quickly discuss the differences between French omelettes and American omelettes.

-French Omelette vs American Omelet.
-What’s the difference?
+French Omelette vs American Omelette.
+What’s the Difference?▼

 I like to describe French omelettes as “scrambled eggs inside an omelette.”
 You have a soft and silky exterior, and scrambled eggs are all bundled up inside.
 Additionally, a French omelette is folded up in a cylindrical shape.
 On the other hand, an American omelet is probably what you’re already making.
 You fold your omelet in half, and that’s one of the tricky parts of cooking an American omelet.
 Again, if you want details on how to master that technique, then be sure to check out either my Classic Omelette recipe or my Egg White Omelette recipe, depending on your dietary needs or what you’re in the mood for!